 Battle Park is a 42.5-acre county-owned property located on Carolina Beach Road, just south of Manassas Drive, in southern New Hanover County.
 Parks & Gardens is currently in the design phase of turning this land into a passive county park for the greater community to enjoy (scroll down for more information on passive parks).
 The design process is expected to take approximately one year.
 Citizens had the opportunity to give input through a public open house and online survey.
-The public open house was held on February 4 at the Pine Valley Library.
-The survey ended on February 14.
+The public open house was held on February 4 at the Pine Valley Library, and the survey ended on February 14- Click here to view the survey results.
 We will post updates throughout the process here and on our facebook page.

 February 4, 2020: A drop-in Public Open House was held at the Pine Valley Library.
 Approximately 70 citizens attended to give input on the park’s design.